Laylo/laylo-partner-node/README.md

   /** The total price of the transaction.
 It must be a decimal number with no more than two decimal places (ex: 12.02, 5.00)  */ totalPrice?: string;

-  /** The URL that the conversion occurred on */ href?: string;
+  /** The URL of the page where the conversion occurred */ href?: string;

-  /** The title of the page that the conversion occurred on */ title?: string;
+  /** The title of the page where the conversion occurred */ title?: string;

   /** Add additional metadata about the event that you want to see on the event. */